ShuGitHub2022/db-capstone-project/readme.md

 Use connections option to load, configure, group and view information about each of my MySQL connections.
 Select "Users and Privileges" user the "Management" menu to view a list of current database users.

 Use MySQL connection to begin working with database schemas and SQL queries.

+Now it's time to build and manage the database.

+Create a new branch on local repository

+    git checkout –B branchA
+a new branch branchA was created and switched to the new branch.

+Add the project folder to the stage:

+    git add . # add all files

+Check the status:

+    get status

+Commit the changes:

+    git commit -u origin branchA

+Push the changes to the GitHub repository

+    git push -u origin branchA